client9/misspell/README.md

 gometalinter --enable misspell ./...
 ```

-Note that gometalinter only checks golang file, and uses the default options of `misspell`
+Note that gometalinter only checks golang files, and uses the default options
+of `misspell`

 You may wish to run this on your plaintext (.txt) and/or markdown files too.

+<a name="output"></a>
 ### How can I change the output format?

 Using the `-f template` flag you can pass in a
 [golang text template](https://golang.org/pkg/text/template/) to format the output.

-The built-in template uses everything, including the `js` function to escape the original text.
+The built-in template uses everything, including the `js` function to escape
+the original text.

 ```
 {{ .Filename }}:{{ .Line }}:{{ .Column }}:corrected "{{ js .Original }}" to "{{ js .Corrected }}"